matrix-org/sytest/DEVELOP.rst

 ``requires``
     Provides an ``ARRAY`` reference giving a list of named requirements.

+A call to ``test`` is a simplified version of ``multi_test`` which produces only a single line of test output indicating success or failure automatically.
+A call to ``multi_test`` can make use of additional functions within the body in order to report success or failure of multiple steps within it.
+Aside from this difference, the two behave identically.

 A call to ``provide`` is similar to ``test``, except that it doesn't take a checking blocks, only a ``do``.